-BioCryst Pharmaceuticals, Inc. is offering 5,000,000 shares of its common stock.

-Our common stock is listed on The Nasdaq Global Market under the symbol "BCRX."
-On November 16, 2009, the reported last sale price of our common stock on The Nasdaq Global Market was \$12.32 per share.

-Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-7 of this prospectus supplement.
+BioCryst Pharmaceuticals, Inc. is offering 5,000,000 shares s of its common stock.
+Our common stock is listed on The Nasdaq Global Market was price of our common stock on The Nasdaq Global Market w November 19, 2009, the reported last sale Investing in our common stock involves risks.
+See supplement. e "Risk Factors" beginning on page S-7 of thi s prospectus PRIO CE \$9.75 A SHARE Price to Public Underwriting Discounts and Commissions Proceeds to BioCryst

-PRICE \$ A SHARE

-Price to Public Underwriting Discounts and Commissions Proceeds to BioCryst

-Per Share \$ \$ \$

-Total \$ \$ \$